As the 2018 begins, it's time to dust off the tinsel in your office and get back to work.

 Besides creating leads, your content will also continue to educate your audience and improve brand awareness by providing valuable content which they can associate with your business.

-How to create a Content Strategy Plan for your Small Business
+How to create a content plan for your business

 At the heart of a content strategy are your goals for creating content.
 The most important question that you will answer is “why am I creating content?”